Nomadic Backpacker

 June 24 2021 | Tagged under: Guatemala

-My experience of withdrawing money from ATMs in Guatemala
+My experience of withdrawing cash from the ATMs in Guatemala

 One of the many tasks faced by the traveller is finding an ATM which offers free withdrawals.

-But there are no free withdrawals in Guatemala.
+There are no free ATM withdrawals in Guatemala either.
 In fact, withdrawing money in Guatemala is a pain in the ass.
 Period!
+Read more to find out how to avoid ATM fees in Guatemala.

 Before crossing the border from Mexico into Guatemala I had sourced some Quetzales from travellers in Oaxaca and San Cristobal.